 Consumers buy certain brands of eggs for a variety of reasons, including price, brand loyalty, taste and quality, as well as for ethical reasons.

-Goats are herbivores, but they differ from sheep and cattle that only eat grasses, as goat are browsers.
+Goats are ruminant herbivores and differ from sheep and cattle in that goats are browsers.

 Handling goats and goat behaviour

-It is best to get your goat used to being handled from a young age, so that future visits from the veterinarian or other human contact is not stressful.
+It is best to get your goat used to being handled from a young age, so future visits from the veterinarian or other people is not stressful.
 At all times, goats should be handled quietly, gently and confidently.
 Goats will quickly become habituated to your presence and will actively seek out positive interactions with you, when treated kindly and in a positive manner.